About the project

 You can find out more about the community consultation on the Have Your Say page.

 In May 2021, City of Port Phillip welcomed the announcement by the Victorian Government that it would match Council’s $2.75 million funding for the EcoCentre redevelopment.
-Construction is anticipated to begin in March 2022 and be completed in mid-2023.
+Early works to prepare for construction will begin in April 2022 with construction work beginning in mid-2022.
+The project is expected to be completed by mid-2023.
 During this time, the EcoCentre will be relocated to the Cora Graves building adjacent to the gardens.

 We will continue to update this page with project news.